 The exact causes of NAFLD aren’t well understood.
 There appears to be a connection between the disease and insulin resistance.

 Insulin is a hormone.
-When your muscles and tissue need glucose (sugar) for energy, insulin helps unlock cells to take in glucose from your blood.
+When your muscles and tissues need glucose (sugar) for energy, insulin helps unlock cells to take in glucose from your blood.
 Insulin also helps the liver store excess glucose.

 When your body develops insulin resistance, it means your cells don’t respond to insulin the way they should.
-As a result, an excessive amount of fat ends up in the liver.
+As a result, too much fat ends up in the liver.
 This can lead to inflammation and liver scarring.

 NAFLD affects an estimated 20 percent of the population.
 Insulin resistance appears to be the strongest risk factor, though you can have NAFLD without being insulin resistant.

-People who are most likely to develop insulin resistance include people who are overweight or lead a sedentary lifestyle.
+People likely to develop insulin resistance include people who are overweight or lead a sedentary lifestyle.